IBM/maximo-labs/docs/monitor-hol/connect_device.md

 * Understand how device data is stored
 ---
 *Before you begin:*
-This lab requires that you:
+This Exercise requires that you:

 1. Have a Nordic Thingy.
 You can [purchase](../facilitator_instructions) Nordic Thingy.
 2. Have completed the pre-requisites required for [all labs](../facilitator_instructions)